 What is Mohs Surgery?

 A doctor will use a local anesthetic to numb the surgery site.
-Then, he or she will begin to excise, or cut, horizontal layers of the cancer starting from the bottom-most layer.
+Then, he or she will begin to excise, or cut, horizontal layers of the cancer starting from the top-most layer.
 The layer will immediately be frozen, treated with dye and looked at under a microscope.
 A tumor map is generated to see if any more cancerous cells remain.
 This allows for an immediate microscopic examination of the excised cells, which is known as tissue histology.
 If more cancer cells are discovered, another layer of skin will be removed.
 This process will continue until there is no more cancer present.
 Once complete, the doctor will examine the wound and will either use sutures to stitch it up, or in some case, call in our plastic surgeon for further consultation.

 Mohs Micrographic Surgery Reviews